Organic search vs. paid search: how to increase traffic & conversions of both [two reporting templates included]

 Supermetrics For Google Sheets is amazing not only at automating reporting and eliminating routine work, but also at bringing in data from multiple sources effortlessly.
 When you combine the awesomeness of Supermetrics connectors with the flexibility of Google Sheets, you basically have unlimited options at your fingertips.

-These templates are just the starting point – you can easily customize them to create the report you need or build your own report from scratch by pulling in any custom data you want.
+This template is just the starting point – you can easily customize it to create the report you need or build your own report from scratch by pulling in any custom data you want.

 You can connect with Joona from OIKIO on Twitter here.